openconfig/featureprofiles/feature/aft/aft_base/otg_tests/afts_base/README.md

 *   BGP route advertised from ATE:port1,port2 must have 2 nexthops.
 *   IS-IS route advertised from ATE:port3 must have one next hop.
-*   BGP route advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   BGP route advertised from ATE:port3 must have indirect next hop.
 *   Use gnmi Subscribe with ON_CHANGE option to /network-instances/network-instance/afts.
 *   For verifying prefix, nexthop groups, next hop use the leaves mentioed in the path section.
 *   Verify afts prefix advertised by BGP,ISIS.